St Martin's Church, Canterbury

 The Church of St Martin is an ancient Church of England parish church in Canterbury, England, situated slightly beyond the city centre.
 It is recognised as the oldest church building in Britain still in use as a church, and the oldest existing parish church in the English-speaking world, although Roman and Celtic churches had existed for centuries.
 The church is, along with Canterbury Cathedral and St Augustine's Abbey, part of a World Heritage Site.

-Since 1668 the church has been part of the benefice of St Martin and St Paul Canterbury.
+Since 1668, the church has been part of the benefice of St Martin and St Paul Canterbury.
 Both St Martin's and nearby St Paul's churches are used for weekly services.
-The current rector of the parish is the Reverend Mark Richard Griffin.

 Early history

 St Martin's was the private chapel of Queen Bertha of Kent (died in or after 601) before Saint Augustine of Canterbury arrived from Rome in 597.
 Queen Bertha was a Christian Frankish princess who arrived in England with her chaplain, Bishop Liudhard.
-Her pagan husband, King Æthelberht of Kent, facilitated her in continuing to practise her religion by renovating a Romano-British building (ca. AD 580).
-The Venerable Bede says the building had been in use in the late Roman period but had fallen into disuse.
-As Bede specifically names it, this church was dedicated to Saint Martin of Tours, a city located near where Bertha grew up.
-Although Bede implies that the building in Roman times had been a church, modern scholarship has questioned this and also whether it was a former Roman structure at all, suggesting that it could have been sixth century but built in the Roman way.
+Her pagan husband, Æthelberht of Kent, allowed her to continue to practise her religion by renovating a Romano-British building (ca. AD 580).
+The Venerable Bede says the building had been in use as a church in the late Roman period but had fallen into disuse.
+Bede specifically names it as being dedicated to Martin of Tours, a city located near where Bertha grew up.
+Although Bede implies that the building in Roman times had been a church, modern scholarship has questioned this.

-Upon his arrival, Augustine used St Martin's as his mission headquarters, immediately enlarging it (AD 597), and King Æthelberht was soon baptised here.
-With the subsequent establishments of Canterbury Cathedral and St Augustine's Abbey, St Martin's lost prestige but retains its priority and historical importance.
+Upon his arrival, Augustine used St Martin's as his mission headquarters, enlarging it circa AD 597.
+With the subsequent establishment of Canterbury Cathedral and St Augustine's Abbey, St Martin's lost prestige but retains its priority and historical importance.

 Shortly before 1844, a hoard of gold coins which may date from the late 6th century was found in the churchyard, one of which is the Liudhard medalet, which bears an image of a diademed figure with a legend referring to Liudhard.